earthly/earthly/docs/alt-installation.md

 {% endhint %}

-To install the Windows release, simply download the binary here; and ensure it is within your `PATH`.
+To install the Windows release, simply download the binary [here](https://github.com/earthly/earthly/releases/latest/download/earthly-windows-amd64.exe) (or from our [release page](https://github.com/earthly/earthly/releases/latest/)); and ensure it is within your `PATH`.

 To add `earthly.exe` to your `PATH` environment variable: